[Explained] Main Differences Between Relay and Contactor

 (4) Basically, Contactors are designed to operate at Normally Open(NO), on the other hand, Relays are designed to operate at Normally Open(NO) as well as Normally Closed(NC).
 But nowadays, some Contaauxiliarys auxiliary NC contacts.
 It is an important difference between Contactor and Relay.

-(5) The main use of a Contactor is switching, but Relays are used for switching purpose as well as controlling purpose.
-But the modern Contactors also has auxiliary NC, NO contacts for using controlling purpose.
-I mean to say modern Contactors also used for switching as well as controlling.
+(5) The main use of a Contactor is switching, but Relays are used for switching purposes as well as controlling purposes.
+But the modern Contactors also have auxiliary NC, NO contacts for using controlling purposes.
+I mean to say modern Contactors are also used for switching as well as controlling.

-(6) Relays are comparatively low-cost devices than Contactors whereas the Contactors are high-cost devices than Relays.
+(6) Relays are comparatively low-cost devices than Contactors whereas Contactors are high-cost devices than Relays.

-(7) A Relay cannot be used in Power circuit for higher voltage, it only used in control circuit but Contactors are designed to use in power circuit for higher voltage.
+(7) A Relay cannot be used in a Power circuit for higher voltage, it is only used in a control circuit but Contactors are designed to use in a power circuit for higher voltage.

 (9) Generally, Contactors are rated for up to 1000V but Relays are rated for up to 250V.

-Contactor has another safety feature that is ARC suppression.
-As they carrying high current, so there is a chance of producing ARC.
+Contactor has another safety feature which is ARC suppression.
+As they carry a high current, there is a chance of producing ARC.

-Relays have not any safety features like spring contacts, ARC suppression system.
+Relays do not have any safety features like spring contacts and an ARC suppression system.
 So it is a very important difference between Relay and Contactor.

-(11) Generally, Contactors come with embedded Thermal Over Load relays which gives Overload and Short Circuit protection.
-Relay has not overload protection facility.
+(11) Generally, Contactors come with embedded Thermal Over Load relays which give Overload and Short Circuit protection.
+The relay has not overload protection facility.

-(14) Contactors consume more power as they have large Electromagnet than Relays, on the other hand, Relay consumes low power as they have small electromagnets.
+(14) Contactors consume more power as they have large electromagnets than Relays, on the other hand, Relay consumes low power as they have small electromagnets.

 What should I Use Relay or Contactor?

-As I already told, For high power application Contactor is best.
-So for high power application, you should use Contactor.
-If you need very fast switching speed then you must use Relay.
-For low power application always, use Relay because it can save your money.
-It is not economical to use Contactor for low power application.
+As I already told you, For high-power applications Contactor is best.
+So for high-power applications, you should use Contactor.
+If you need a very fast switching speed then you must use Relay.
+For low-power applications always, use Relay because it can save your money.
+It is not economical to use Contactor for low-power applications.

 Read Also: